 8. If you really want to learn French Pronunciation what should you do ?

 Step 1: Go the two blog posts related to French pronunciation on my website French pronunciation guide and liaison.
 You can also download the French Language Package where you will find a slightly better version of this article (PDF and Mp3 format including).

 Step 2: Practice with someone if you can find them.
 There are some websites for that, just type penpal/language partner on google and you will find them.

 Step 3: If you can’t find someone, at least try to listen some French radio with transcription - like RFI journal facile

-Step 4: Being proactive about learning a language is important, I am really committed to helping you, if you show me some sign of your commitment .
+Step 4: Being proactive about learning a language is important, I am really committed to helping you, if you show me some sign of your commitment.
 If you ask me relevant questions, such as ‘why is it in this situation you pronounce this in French and not this?’
-I will definitely answer it, but, if you ask me for some random words, then I have two options for you.
+I will definitely answer it, but if you ask me for some random words, I have two options.

 I know it all sounds harsh, but I wrote this article as a precious resource that will help me to save time later when people ask me this question again You have to understand that I have a limited amount of hours per week, and want to make a positive impact on those who are really committed to learning French.
-I will be so disappointed if somebody gave up at learning French despite spending time onit .
+I will be so disappointed if somebody gave up on learning French despite spending time on it.
 However, if I see you are a motivated French Learner, I will have infinite patience for you. 🙂